https://www.polity.org.za

 Advertisement

-(Some context on numbers of this size: If one counts at a speed of 1 digit every second, it will take 5 seconds to get to 5 and 10 seconds to get to 10.
-To get to 1-million will take 11.5 years; 1-billion 31.7 years; and 1-trillion 31 709 years.)
+(Just for fun, some context on numbers we use so glibly: If one counts at a speed of 1 digit every second, it will take 5 seconds to get to 5 and 10 seconds to get to 10, and so on.
+To get to 1-million will take 11.5 days; 1-billion 31.7 years; and 1-trillion 31 709 years!
+To get to R114-million will take 3.6 years.)

 Traditionally, fixed investment in South Africa comprised about two-thirds from the private sector and one-third from the public sector.
-In recent years, the private sector share has risen, and the public sector share has declined.
-By 2023, the numbers came to 72% and 28%, respectively.
+In recent years, the public sector share has declined, and the private sector share has increased.
+By 2023, the numbers came to 71% and 29%, respectively.
 The private sector is becoming ever more important.

 A new UNU-WIDER working paper by Prof Philippe Burger from the University of the Free State found that a 1 percentage point increase in the private-investment-to-GDP ratio can increase economic growth by 0.675% per annum.
 That is a spectacular dividend.
-He also found that an increase in both government and public corporation investment in GDP is statistically insignificant (his emphasis).
-That is also a spectacular finding, which, nevertheless, resonates with common sense (compare the cost and returns from building Kusile and Medupi to the cost and returns from building solar plants).
+He also found that an increase in both government and public corporation investment to GDP did not translate into higher growth.
+It does not mean that public sector investment is unimportant or can be dispensed with; it simply means that the efficiency of public spending must improve.
+It resonates with common sense: Medupi and Kusile are prime examples of inefficient spending, as are the numerous reports of exorbitant prices often paid by the public sector, like R1-million for a borehole or-millions of rands to tar a stretch of road.
+The efficiency of spending matters.

-Even so, public-sector investment fulfils an important social role and often acts as a catalyst for private-sector investment.
-It is needed.
+All the more so, because public-sector investment fulfils an important social role and often acts as a catalyst for private-sector investment.
+Both public and private sector investment are indispensable to the economy.

 Public sector

 A total of R943.8-billion is budgeted for public-sector infrastructure spending over the 3 years from 2024 to 2027.
-This is 29% higher than in the previous 3-year spending cycle.
-The increase defies the often-stated truism that capital expenditure is the first to be cut when budget austerity occurs.
-It reflects political priorities and political will.
+It increased above the inflation rate and defies the often-stated truism that capital expenditure is the first to be cut when budget austerity occurs.
+The increase reflects political priorities.

 Who spends the money?